 On realizing the bow is perfectly ok and struggling to find an external source to blame (“Indoors, it’s just you and the target.”
 Braden Gellenthien), the archer turns on themselves often with expletives.
 They will by now have realized just what they did wrong (hand position, string picture, bad release, shooting throu the clicker on someone elses clicker, nocking the arrow on top of the button) and self loathing is now rampant.
 More demonstrative archers will now attempt self or bow harm (Welsh archer Tapani Kalmaru is especially cruel to longrods).

 A full body sigh is now evident in the archer’s stance and there will be an exhalation of misery, melancholy and woe.
 This sound has been standardized across the whole of World Archery and be you american/brit/russian/south american/korean (ok, not Korean unless they shoot a 8 or something mega rare – “A Korean does not shoot an 8.”
 Ki BoBae) … the same sound will echo across every range for instant recognition by other toxophilites.
 The archer now looks deep within themselves to list all the things that are preventing them from giving Ellison/Kang/Schloesser/Lopez an absolute kicking and the shoulders will slump a little lower.

 As the next arrow is selected from the quiver.
 The archer will start a process of invoking a deity of archery to guide their next arrow into that sweet sweet gold.
 Apollo/Artemis/Rama/Ullr/Cupid/Ki Bo Bae are all beseeched by their humble worshipers, penitent and contrite.
 Many many things will be promised to these deities at this point should they feel fit to guide the XX75/X7/ACG/X10/woodie with custom cresting and hand cut feathers into that pesky spider that lurks in the centre of every face (except field faces obviously – spiders are not keen on the damp outdoors if they have a choice).
-More gym time, less beer, more practice time, less gossiping/giggling and sniggering are on the table.
+More gym time, less beer, more practice time, less gossiping/giggling and sniggering are all on the table.

 Archery … Shredding souls and sanity since 20,000BC